Skip to main content Skip to search Skip to main navigation

 Only acid-free and plasticiser-free plastic products should be used for the packaging of works of art.

-In general, chloride compounds (e.g. PVC) should not be used.
-Products made of polyethylene terephthalate (e.g. Mylar), polyethylene (e.g. Dibond), polycarbonate (e.g. Lexan, Tuffak or Makrolon), polymethyl methacrylate (e.g. Lucite, Plexiglas or Perspex) and polypropylene are suitable.
-Polyester, polystyrene and silicones are less useful, as the latter give off acetic acid, especially when drying.
-Among the foams, physically foamed low-pressure polyethylene foams (e.g. Ethafoam, Plastazote) are harmless, provided they are not coated with adhesive strips.
-It should be noted that they are not hygroscopic (non-water-absorbent).
+In general, no chloride compounds (e.g. PVC) should be used.
+Suitable materials include polyethylene terephthalate (e.g. Mylar), polyethylene (e.g. Dibond), polycarbonate (e.g. Lexan, Tuffak or Makrolon), polymethyl methacrylate (e.g. Lucite, Plexiglas or Perspex) and polypropylene.
+Less suitable are polyester, polystyrene and silicones; the latter release acetic acid, particularly during drying.
+Among foams, physically expanded low-pressure polyethylene foams (e.g. Ethafoam, Plastazote), provided they are not coated with adhesive tape, are safe.
+It should be noted that they are not hygroscopic (do not attract water).

-The expert choice of packaging for plastic packaging includes high-performance, cross-linked polyethylene foams (Plastazote) with closed cells.
+The expert choice for plastic packaging includes high-performance, cross-linked polyethylene foams (Plastazote) with closed cells.

-Whether priceless works of art, historical artefacts or preserved specimens of animals or plants in natural history museums, all objects must be optimally protected during exhibition, transport or storage in archives.
-For many museum and gallery applications, the use of high-purity polyethylene foam is the preferred choice, with Plastazote now the benchmark for purity and uniformity.
-Plastazote foam is a high purity, cross-linked polyethylene foam with closed cells.
-It is manufactured using a unique high-pressure fabric impregnation process that guarantees exceptional purity and uniformity.
+Whether priceless works of art, historical artefacts or preserved specimens of animals or plants in natural history museums – all objects must be optimally protected during exhibition, transport or storage in archives.
+For many applications in museums and galleries, the use of high-purity polyethylene foam is the preferred choice, with Plastazote now setting the standard for purity and uniformity.
+Plastazote foam is a high-purity, cross-linked, closed-cell polyethylene foam.
+A unique high-pressure fabric impregnation process is used in its manufacture, guaranteeing exceptional purity and uniformity.
 These foams are the ideal materials for security packaging and have a proven track record in the museum and gallery sector.

-Plastazote foam is completely free of fluorocarbons and chlorofluorocarbons (HFCs, CFCs, HCFCs) and volatile organic compounds (VOCs) and contains no potentially corrosive or discolouring residues of foaming additives.
-The highly resistant, stable and odourless Plastazote foams are available in a range of different densities and attractive colours.
-Solid pigments are used for the coloured foams, which are fully integrated into the polymer matrix and therefore do not migrate or leach out.
+Plastazote foam is completely free from fluorocarbons and chlorofluorocarbons (HFCs, CFCs, HCFCs) as well as volatile organic compounds (VOCs) and contains no potentially corrosive or discolouring residues from foaming additives.
+The highly durable, stable and odourless Plastazote foams are available in a range of different densities and attractive colours.
+For the coloured foams, solid pigments are used which are fully incorporated into the polymer matrix and therefore do not migrate or leach out.

-Plastazote foams are easy to process.
-They are manufactured in blocks of 2 m x 1 m and can be cut, sawn, milled, punched, split, thermoformed, water jet cut, laminated and welded to produce virtually any desired shape.
-Thanks to the closed cell structure, the materials can be easily cleaned of dirt.
-Commercially available cleaning agents - household soap - in combination with warm water are sufficient for this purpose.
-High purity, non-staining, acid and ammonia-free, resistant to water and chemicals, good gripping elasticity, good energy absorption and an exceptionally attractive appearance are just some of the many outstanding properties.
+Plastazote foams are easy to work with.
+They are manufactured in 2 m x 1 m blocks and can be cut, sawn, milled, punched, split, thermoformed, water-jet cut, laminated and welded to produce virtually any desired shape.
+Due to their closed-cell structure, the materials are easy to clean.
+Standard cleaning products – such as household soap – combined with warm water are sufficient for this purpose.
+High purity, non-staining, acid- and ammonia-free, water- and chemical-resistant, good tactile elasticity, good energy absorption and an exceptionally attractive appearance are just some of the many outstanding properties.

 Typical applications

-General packaging and padding, foam linings for display cases, foam linings for boxes and drawers, special inserts for boxes and crates, book stands, worktop underlays for sorting samples, storage and packaging of fragile objects, foam padding for pictures, etc.
+General packaging and padding, foam linings for display cases, foam linings for boxes and drawers, special inserts for boxes and crates, bookends, worktop mats for sorting samples, storage and packaging of fragile items, foam padding for pictures, etc.

-Vibraplast AG offers you professional foam products for the optimum packaging, storage, securing and despatch of artefacts and collection items in museums, libraries, archives and galleries.
-Whether for permanent storage, the protection and preservation of archives or the safe transport of artefacts - our foams are ideal for these tasks.
+Vibraplast AG offers professional foam products for the optimal packaging, storage, securing and dispatch of art objects and collection items in museums, libraries, archives and galleries.
+Whether for long-term storage, the protection and preservation of archive materials or the safe transport of art objects – our foam products are ideally suited to these tasks.

 info@vibraplast.ch